 In a reflexive adaptive system like the market, a certain modeled forecast can alter the actual outcome itself.
 If a model expected oil prices to rise next week, that very knowledge could move the price up today in anticipation of the modeled outcome.
 Furthermore, if everyone thought oil demand would go up next week, it could move the price of oil up in anticipation of the greater demand, which could then lower future demand and lower the price to some calculated equilibrium.

 Compare this to another complex, though non-reflexive system, such as weather forecasting.
 If a meteorologist’s model expects a 75% chance of rain tomorrow, the simple fact of knowing the model’s forecast will not impact the actual outcome itself.
-In an adaptive complex market, prices are generated by traders’ expectations, but these expectations are formed on anticipations of others’ expectations which then devolves into a game of mass psychology.
+In a complex adaptive market, prices are generated by traders’ expectations, but these expectations are formed on anticipations of others’ expectations which then devolves into a game of mass psychology.
 This circular logic can become convoluted but is important to appreciate.
 If a verifiable and repeatable formula to beat the market did exist, its very existence would inevitably lead to its own failure.

 This brings us to the ultimate question, is it even possible for an investment manager to beat the market over the long-term?
 Are markets perfectly efficient and is it even worth attempting to try to beat it?
 While the data supports the fact that the majority of professional money managers do not beat the market over the long-term, there are clear examples of a small number (very small number) of active portfolio managers with excellent public track records that consistently delivered excess returns over multiple market cycles and whose success cannot be explained away by mere luck.